Autoinducer: Mechanism

 In the most simplified quorum sensing systems, bacteria only need two components to make use of autoinducers.
 They need a way to produce a signal and a way to respond to that signal.
 These cellular processes are often tightly coordinated and involve changes in gene expression.
 The production of autoinducers generally increases as bacterial cell densities increase.
 Most signals are produced intracellularly and are subsequently secreted in the extracellular environment.
 Detection of autoinducers often involves diffusion back into cells and binding to specific receptors.
 Usually, binding of autoinducers to receptors does not occur until a threshold concentration of autoinducers is achieved.
 Once this has occurred, bound receptors alter gene expression either directly or indirectly.
 Some receptors are transcription factors themselves, while others relay signals to downstream transcription factors.
 In many cases, autoinducers participate in forward feedback loops, whereby a small initial concentration of an autoinducer amplifies the production of that same chemical signal to much higher levels.

 Classes

 Acylated homoserine lactones

 Primarily produced by Gram-negative bacteria, acylated homoserine lactones (AHLs) are a class of small neutral lipid molecules composed of a homoserine lactone ring with an acyl chain.
 AHLs produced by different species of Gram-negative bacteria vary in the length and composition of the acyl side chain, which often contains 4 to 18 carbon atoms.
-AHLs are synthesized by AHL synthases.
+AHLs are synthesized by AHL syntheses.
 They diffuse in and out of cells by both passive transport and active transport mechanisms.
 Receptors for AHLs include a number of transcriptional regulators called "R proteins," which function as DNA binding transcription factors or sensor kinases.